 Actions taken by the Company, the Compliance Officer, or any other Company personnel do not constitute legal advice, nor do they insulate you from the consequences of noncompliance with this Policy or with applicable securities laws.

-11: Certification of Compliance
+11. Certification of Compliance

-All members of the board, officers, employees and others subject to this Policy may be asked periodically to certify their compliance with the terms and provisions of this Policy.
+All directors, officers, employees and others subject to this Policy may be asked periodically to certify their compliance with the terms and provisions of this Policy.

-Schedule I
+12. Schedule I

-Individuals Subject to Special Periods of Trading Blackouts
+Individuals Subject to Quarterly Trading Blackouts